tacman/msgphp/docs/infrastructure/psr-container.md

 - Requires [psr/container]

-## Domain projection document transformer
+## Domain Projection Document Transformer

 A PSR tailored [domain projection document transformer](../projection/document-transformers.md) is provided by `MsgPhp\Domain\Infra\Psr\DomainProjectionDocumentTransformer`.
 It decorates any [`ContainerInterface`][api-container] and uses callable factories as container entries, identified by a